Greenfield University

-Greenfield University is a private university in Kaduna, Kaduna State, Nigeria.
+Greenfield University is a private University in Kaduna, Kaduna State, Nigeria.
 It was established in January 2019, and commenced the 2018/19 session in May 2019.
-According to the pro chancellor Simon Nwakacha, "the university has completed arrangement to start with two faculties, namely; the faculty of social and management sciences and the faculty of science and technology."
+According to The pro chancellor Simon Nwakacha, "The University has completed arrangement to start with three Faculties, namely; the Faculty of Social and management sciences, Faculty of Engineering and the Faculty of Science and Technology."

-A mass kidnapping of students occurred in 2021.
+A mass kidnapping of students occurred in 20 April 2021.